 When Newell Sessions’ friend moved away from Thermopolis, Wyoming, he left some stuff with Newell, including an old army footlocker.
 The trunk was locked, and Newell left it alone for six years before finally opening it to see what was inside.
 He was surprised to find a human skeleton.

 Newell contacted his friend, who claimed to have bought the trunk at a yard sale and never opened it himself.
 Newell called the sheriff, who examined the bones and found a bullet lodged in the skull, evidence that he was looking at the remains of a murder victim.
 Questions arose: Who was the person in the trunk?
 Who murdered this person, and why?

-Originally featured on a of Unsolved Mysteries, this strange case wasn’t solved until 2017.
-It was at this time that the remains were identified to a woman who believed the skeleton might belong to her deceased grandfather, Joseph Mulvaney.
+Originally featured on a 1993 season five episode of Unsolved Mysteries, this strange case wasn’t solved until 2017.
+It was at this time that the remains were identified thanks to a woman who believed the skeleton might belong to her deceased grandfather, Joseph Mulvaney.
 The woman claimed that Mulvaney was murdered by his brother in Iowa and his body was then buried in a trunk.
 Forensic experts conducted tests, comparing the DNA samples from the skeleton with the DNA samples from the tipster's mother.
 Their tests resulted in a 99.99% match, proving that the skeleton likely belonged to her murdered family member.

 Patricia Stallings and the Murder That Wasn’t

 In 1989, three-month-old Ryan Stallings died of what appeared to be ethylene glycol poisoning—the main ingredient in antifreeze.
 His mother, Patricia, was arrested for his murder.
 At the time of her arrest, she was pregnant with her second child, who was born in February of 1990.